Low-temperature heating systems are where all domestic heating systems are headed.

 Heat transfer is created by DT (temperature differential).
 The wider this DT, the more effectively the heat will transfer.
 Pipework that travels under suspended floors and lofts, especially if they are hot will output heat into areas that don't necessarily require it.

 Although not as effective as insulating pipework, running these at a cooler temperature has the effect of reducing that heat output.
-What's more, if the appliance is modulating down, this will often also slow the pump speed relatively.
-This reduces the flow rate and further reduces the heat transfer due to having a more 'laminar flow'.
-Another very small gain but they all add up.
+What's more, if the appliance modulates down, this will often also slow the pump speed relatively.
+This reduces the flow rate and heat transfer due to having a more 'laminar flow'.
+Another minimal gain, but they all add up.

 This is not an issue actually created by high temperatures, but more a lack of pipe lagging and due care on installation.
 But if you have a nosy, creaky system, it is highly likely the creaking is due to the expansion and contraction of long pipe runs and radiator clips.